cdburley/spp_wind_forecast/README.md

 # spp_wind_forecast
-This repository analyzes errors in the short- and medium-term wind and load forecast for the Southwest Power Pool (SPP) during the June 2023 wind lull event.
+This repository analyzes errors in the short- and medium-term wind and load forecast for the Southwest Power Pool (SWPP) during the June 2023 wind lull event.

 ## Input Files
 The input data needed to recreate this analysis is stored in the [data](data/) directory.